• About

 More specifically, if an investor transfers capital gains from a prior investment into a QAF within 180 days of the sale date, the investor can defer the gain until the tax year 2026, payable in 2027.

 Investors in Qualified Investment Funds can further decrease their tax liabilities by keeping their investments for at least five or 10 years.
 In a QOF 100% of the gains are 100% tax-free if held for the full 10 years.
-This gives investors a substantial edge in their wealth creation strategies.
+This gives investors a substantial edge in their wealth-creation strategies.

 Key Advantages of A 1031 Exchange

-1031 exchanges are real estate investment vehicles that allow investors to exchange one investment property for another while simultaneously allowing deferral of capital gain taxes.
+1031 exchanges are real estate investment vehicles that allow investors to exchange one investment property for another while simultaneously allowing the deferral of capital gain taxes.
 While that is their most significant advantage, 1031 exchanges also come with several other benefits.

 Tax Deferral